Human Capital, Mobility and Diversity in Firms

 • Compulsory Activity

 Two group based assignments graded approved/not approved.
-The assignments contain situational questions and short cases that students are asked to solve in groups.
+The assignments contain context-rich problems with a set of questions, and short cases that students are asked to solve in groups.

 The assignments must be answered in English.